RaffiBienz/skidroad_finder/README.md

 ### Setup R
 - Install R (https://www.r-project.org/) and add the path to Rscript to your PATH environment variable.
-- Required packages: rgdal, rgeos, raster, imager, doParallel, foreach, sp (see requirements.R).
+- Required packages: terra, sf, imager (see requirements.R).
 These packages are automatically installed when main.R is run.
 - If desired, open config.R and set configurations.
 If the main.R Script is run from RStudio, add the path to the python or the conda environment in config.R (Typically: C:/Users/USERNAME/.conda/envs/skidroad_finder/python.exe).
 If the main.R Script is run from the conda command prompt (this is the recommended method), just leave the default value "python".

 ### Execute script